TailorDev/slides-le-lab/discussion.md

 ## Difficulties you may struggle with

-* Book a Le lab week
+* Book a hack week
 * Find a doable/useful idea
 * Scaling issue with large teams